 First, open whichever app or website you’re searching on.
 Then, head to the search box and type buy nothing along with your town or city.
 Find whichever one is closest to you.

-If there aren’t any buy nothing groups in your specific area, look for nearby groups.
+If there aren’t any buy nothing groups in your area, look for nearby groups.
 You can also start your own group, but that requires a bit of moderation work.
-You’ll have to make sure other users follow the rules and stay up-to-date on the forum.
+You’ll have to ensure other users follow the rules and stay up-to-date on the forum.
 If you don’t want to worry about moderation, join the closest group near you.

 When you apply to join a group, you may have to answer a few questions before the group leaders can approve your membership.
 You may have to enter your age to confirm you’re an adult or enter your location.